TheCSharpAcademy/CodeReviews.Console.ShiftsLogger/ShiftsLogger.SpyrosZoupas/UserInterface/README.md

 ## Before using the application
 * After cloning the application, update the *DefaultConnection* property in appsettings.json with your connection string to target your SQL Server
-* Before starting the application, make sure the selected Startup project is the console project.
+* Start the application, making sure the selected startup project is the API project.
+* While the API is running in the background, open another instance of the app solution, start it again this time with the startup project being the console application.

 ## General Info
 * The console application consists of menu presenting CRUD options for Shifts.